Buyers emerge for Metro and North & South; Listener still up in the air

 • Covid 19 coronavirus: Bauer, NZ's biggest magazine publisher, to discontinue business

-An individual named Simon Chesterman registered Metro Media Group Ltd, while Konstantin Richter registered North & South Media Group.
+Simon Chesterman registered Metro Media Group Ltd, while Konstantin Richter and Verena Friederike Hasel registered North & South Media Group.

 The incorporation of these companies this week on July 9 is the strongest indication we've had so far that buyers have been found for these titles.